top of page

 Fantastic weather ✔️

-As popular as Thailand is, there are still many places where you can avoid the crowds, the tourist infrastructure is there, it's clean and mostly litter-free, locals are friendly to foreigners and the food is so exciting.
+As popular as Thailand is, there are still many places where you can avoid crowds.
+The tourist infrastructure is there, it's clean and mostly litter-free, locals are friendly to foreigners, and the food is so exciting.
 I love Thailand!

-I especially love the dreamy island of Koh Lanta, with its chilled-out vibe, live reggae music, and of course, with the wonderful work that Lanta Animal Welfare has been doing, the animals on the island are all happy too.
+I especially love the dreamy island of Koh Lanta, with its chilled-out vibe, live reggae music, and, of course, with the wonderful work that Lanta Animal Welfare has been doing all of the animals on the island are all happy too.

 If you want to know more about what you can get up to on Koh Lanta, check out my article: Things to Do on Koh Lanta.